Ayesha-Zayb/Classes-in-CSharp-/README.md

 ## Introduction
 Classes are the core concept of Object-Oriented Programming (OOP) in C#.
 A class acts as a blueprint that defines the structure and behavior of objects.
 It helps developers organize code in a logical, reusable, and secure way.

-This project explains the concept of classes in C# with clear explanations and real-world examples.
-The project is designed for academic submission and GitHub upload.

 ---

 ## What is a Class?